0xSero/partisia-docs/docs/dictionary.md

 See requirements of a node operator and how to run a node [here](operator-0-introduction.md).

 ### Nonce
 A nonce is a number used only once.
-In the state of an accounts on PBC is a nonce, which is incremented every time the account signs a transaction.
+Nonces are used to ensure that old messages cannot be reused in replay attacks.
+In the state of an account on PBC is a nonce, which is incremented every time the account signs a transaction.

 ### Oracle Node
 A node performing oracle services.
 These nodes are responsible for processes related to transfer, deposit and withdrawal of BYOC.
 Smart contracts can only utilize on-chain data.
 But the contracts can relate to events with consequences outside the blockchain.
 If a user purchase an auctioned item on PBC for BYOC (ETH), the oracle nodes will have to facilitate and confirm changes on the Ethereum network.
 Oracle nodes work as a bridge connecting data on the native blockchain PBC to outside sources for example other blockchains.